Probabilistic Trust Intervals for Out of Distribution Detection: Experiments and Results

+In addition to these standard metrics, we introduce a measure of agreement specifically designed for our methodology.
+This measure quantifies the level of disagreement between outputs of sibling networks (created by sampling from the probabilistic trust intervals).
+The idea is that ID inputs will yield similar outputs across the sibling networks, while OOD inputs will result in more varied outputs.
+The measure of agreement is calculated using both the mean softmax scores and the standard deviation of the outputs.
+A lower value of this measure indicates high agreement and suggests the input is ID, while a higher value indicates low agreement and flags the input as OOD.

+By combining these standard metrics with the measure of agreement, we provide a comprehensive evaluation of our method’s effectiveness in distinguishing ID from OOD data across multiple benchmarks.

-To ensure neumarical stability during minimization of the cost in equation~\eqref{cost2}, we parametrize \(\sigma \) using \(\rho\) as, $\sigma = \log(1 + \exp(\rho))$, and $\rho$ is initialized using $U(0, 1)$ \footnote[2]{Source code for all the experiments is provided in the supplementary material}.
+To ensure numerical stability during minimization of the cost in equation~\eqref{cost2}, we parameterize \(\sigma \) using \(\rho\) as, $\sigma = \log(1 + \exp(\rho))$, and $\rho$ is initialized using $U(0, 1)$.
 The optimizer used for all the architectures is \(RMSprop\)~\cite{rmsprop} with a learning rate of 0.01.
 The values of \(\pi_{2}\) are kept less than $10^{-6}$, which allows \(\pi_{1}\) to be fixed at 1 for all of our experiments without raising any concerns of convergence.
 We stopped the training when either the negative log likelihood, cross entropy for image classification tasks, started to increase or there wasn't any further decrease in \(\pi_{1}s^2\).
 The intuition behind this is that optimizing \(\sigma\) in further iterations won't be beneficial because, increasing \(\sigma\) will either fluctuate the outputs for ID data too much and decreasing \(\sigma\) will increase \(-\log (\sigma)\).

 To begin with, we first evaluate the obtained PNNs performances on ID data.
 Table~\ref{tab:acc} shows the differences in mean classification accuracy of CNNs with point estimate and the corresponding PNNs on ID test samples.
 For each PNN only a single sample of weights is drawn from their trust intervals for computing the test accuracy.
 It can be observed that the change in test accuracy is negligible.
 This shows that when an already trained neural classifier is converted into a PNN using the proposed approach, its performance on ID test data is maintained.
 Next we show that while maintaining the performance on ID data, PNNs facilitate the detection of OOD inputs.